CSIprinceton/workshop-july-2022/hands-on-sessions/day-1/installation-and-dplib/README.md

 and test that the ```dp``` (DeePMD-kit) and the ```lmp_mpi``` (LAMMPS) executables are available.
 If that works, congratulations!
 You are ready to do molecular dynamics simulations driven by ab initio machine learning potentials and much more!

-### More complicated scenarios

-In some situations, for instance when one needs to compile software in special computer architectures, the easy install procedure will not work because appropriate conda packages are not available.

 #### Docker

-One alternative is using a docker container.
+An alternative to conda is using a docker container.
-You can find instruction to install docker [here](https://docs.docker.com/engine/install/).
+You can find instructions to install docker [here](https://docs.docker.com/engine/install/).
 In Ubuntu linux you can use:
 ```
 sudo apt update